 According to Pinterest insights, searches for ‘burgundy paint’ have risen by 75 per cent in the last year, with ‘plum paint’ searches up by 35 per cent.
 Wine-inspired kitchens are a warm, bold choice for this year and beyond, especially for non-wallflowers looking to make a statement.

 Popular looks include pairing charcoal kitchen cabinets with deep, plummy tones or adding extra dramatic flair by giving your whole kitchen a bold refresh with cabernet-inspired cabinet paint.

 A deep carbon design, like B&Q’s GoodHome Pasilla range, packs extra punch when partnered with plum-toned walls.
-If you’re looking for budget kitchen ideas to give your space a quick refresh and you’re on a budget, simply pick a shade of cabernet and paint your existing cabinets.
+If you’re looking for budget kitchen ideas to give your space a quick refresh, simply pick a shade of cabernet and paint your existing cabinets.

 7. Lighten up with all-white everything

 There’s nothing that says modern kitchen ideas more than a glossy, light, bright, all-white space.
 Pair with copper metallics, handle-free cabinetry and wall-hung appliances for am ultra-modern finish.
 The Balham White Gloss kitchen from Howdens, pictured above, is a fabulous option.

 It might be a new decade, but a kitchen inspired by natural materials will never date.
 Pinterest insights show an increase in searches on the platform for ‘stone accessories’ (up 40 per cent) and ‘natural kitchens’ (up 35 per cent).